IDNR-Approved Activities

 • We hope you enjoy your stay.
 Remember, take only memories, leave only footprints.

-• Picnicking – A large shelter is available with access from the main parking lot with ADA picnic tables.
+• Picnicking – A large shelter is available with access from the main parking lot with ADA-accessible picnic tables.

 • Visitor Center – The exhibits in the center are tactile with informational displays.
 There are no braille or audio equipment displays.
 Accessible restrooms are available and chairs for sitting.